rei/rei-cedar-docs/docs/components/toast/README.md

 ## Accessibility

 Many WCAG requirements are contextual to their implementation.
 To ensure that usage of this component complies with accessibility guidelines you are responsible for the following:
-- Add `role="alert"` for messages that are important or time sensitive to ensure that the messaging is immediately announced to screen readers.
+- Add `role="status"` for messages that are important or time sensitive to ensure that the messaging is immediately announced to screen readers.
 For other content, add `aria-live="polite"`.
 - Don't rely on color alone to convey your message.
 Provide an additional indicator to color, like an icon: [WCAG 1.4.1](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-without-color.html)
 - Error Identification techniques and criteria: [WCAG 3.3.1](https://www.w3.org/WAI/WCAG21/Understanding/error-identification.html)
+- See [Transient Status Notifications](../../patterns/status-notifications#transient-status-notifications) for more information

 # Guidelines